-Dependence on and ability to attract key personnel and managers ability to develop and maintain important relationships with leading academic institutions, scientists and companies in the face of intense competition for such personnel, institutions and companies.
+Dependence on and ability to attract key personnel and

+Being a small company with approximately 130 employees and managers, the Group's success depends on the continued contributions of its principal management and scientific personnel and on its ability to develop and maintain important relationships with leading academic institutions, scientists and companies in the face of intense competition for such personnel, institutions and companies.
 Although ThromboGenics generally has not experienced substantial problems retaining key employees, its employees can terminate their employment with the Group at any time.